bonsai-oss/openzfs_exporter/README.md

 # openzfs_exporter

-This is a Prometheus exporter for OpenZFS metrics on FreeBSD.
+This is a Prometheus exporter for OpenZFS metrics on FreeBSD and Linux.

 ## usage